rowickalab/qDSB-Seq/README.md

 2) install it to the local directory
 3) add bowtie software to the path that can be found by enviroment

-Please download hygestat_bless in iSeq package for read preprocessing: https://github.com/rowickalab/iSeq
+Please download hygestat_bless in iSeq package for reads preprocessing if needed: https://github.com/rowickalab/iSeq

 # Instruction for use